ISL-0111/SHS_detection/README.md

 * These segmentation outputs are polygonized and are merged with geospatial data to create instance-level information, including GPS and CRS coordinates, and surface area(m^2).
 This process allows the model to identify rooftop locations and quantify solar panel areas for further analysis.
 <br>
-* The post-processing workflow is as follows:
+* The post-processing workflow is as follows: <br>
-    * Step1. **Polygonization**: Adjacent pixels belonging to the same predicted class are grouped into polygonal objects.
+    * Step1. **Polygonization**: Adjacent pixels belonging to the same predicted class are grouped into polygonal objects. <br>
-    * Step2. **Grouping adjacent polygons**: To reconnect objects split across tile boundaries, polygons within 2 pixels of each other are merged if they belong to the same class.
+    * Step2. **Grouping adjacent polygons**: To reconnect objects split across tile boundaries, polygons within 2 pixels of each other are merged if they belong to the same class. <br>
-    * Step3. **Small-object removal**: Small detections (≤ 1.7 m²) are removed to eliminate noise.
+    * Step3. **Small-object removal**: Small detections (≤ 1.7 m²) are removed to eliminate noise. <br>
-    * Step4. **Building-footprint filtering**: Predictions falling outside external building-footprint polygons are removed to ensure detections correspond to actual rooftops.
+    * Step4. **Building-footprint filtering**: Predictions falling outside external building-footprint polygons are removed to ensure detections correspond to actual rooftops. <br>

 -----